Infectious Diseases

 Q: Can healthy kids still get vaccinated?

-A: Yes, if a doctor agrees, but coverage may be limited and parents may face out-of-pocket costs.
+A: Yes, but coverage may be limited and many families face out-of-pocket costs until CDC guidance is finalized.

 Q: Do pregnant women qualify?